keneanung/GMCPAdditions/README.md

 - [IRE.Display](#iredisplay) - used internally by the HTML5 and Nexus client
 - [IRE.FileStore](#irefilestore) - used internally by the HTML5 and Nexus client
 - [IRE.Sound](#iresound) - used internally by the HTML5 client
+- [IRE.Target](#iretarget) - used internally by the HTML5 client, used to control server side targeting and sync it with client side as well as deliver some additional info

 Supported messages by modules